gradual-verification/gvc0/docs/impl_field_access.md

 ## Passing Accessibility Permissions

 If a fully verified function calls a partially verified function, then an `OwnedFields` struct must be created to collect the permissions that are available at the beginning of the fully verified function and pass them to partially verified function.
-These permissions are obtained by examining the function's specifications and receiving information from the verifier, and they are added to `OwnedFields` immediately after initialization via injected calls to `inherit`.
+These permissions are obtained by examining the function's specifications and receiving information from the verifier, and they are added to `OwnedFields` immediately after initialization via injected calls to `addAccess`.

 ```
 void example(Node* n){